romusters-code/fast-api-example/README.md

 ## Docker-compose
 Redis can be used as a backend to cache FastAPI requests.

-Start the FastAPI and Redis database using: `docker-compose up`
+Start the FastAPI and Redis database using: `docker compose up`

-To rebuild, run: `docker-compose up --build`
+To rebuild, run: `docker compose up --build`

 ## Cloud